Stressed about the mess?

 A few months ago, I published a post about a “cleaning schedule.”
 It was a FREE editable PDF file where you could list what needed to be cleaned each day of the week.
 The goal was that it would allow you to do a “little cleaning” each day, so that by the end of the month everything had been cleaned and your never fell super far behind cleaning your house.

 I have heard from a few readers that this method is working extremely well for them.
 But let me be completely honest, it did not work for me.
 I taped the schedule on the wall next to the fridge and 3 days later, I stopped looking at it.
+(This post has been updated with a new printable that works significantly better – please go check it out!)
 What was the problem?
 Well part of the problem is me.
 Some days I come home and have a lot of work to do.
 On those days I don’t want or have time to commit 30 minutes to an hour to cleaning.
 I’d much rather clean every other day or when it’s needed.
 Another problem is that we just had way too much stuff.
 Too many toys, too many dishes, too many clothes.
 There was no way to stay on top of it all the time.
 I thought this schedule would make it so I never fell too far behind, but if my kids pulled out 30 toys every single day, it takes the same amount of time to pick them all up every. single. day.

 Well let’s fast forward to today, I am a busy mom who is trying to do it all.
 I am practically a single parent (as my husband is working at least 12 hours every single day).
 Everyday I focus on what needs done that day.
 As much as I would like to clean a little each day, I basically am treading water to make sure all the essentials (job, kids, life) gets done.
 So preemptively cleaning stuff and sticking to a schedule was a nice idea, but essentially just wishful thinking at this point of our lives.